IceWatch USA™, a program of Nature Abounds, brings you the opportunity to help scientists study how our climate is changing!

 5. Watch for snow, ice and wildlife, and then collect your observations.
 IceWatch USA would like to know the following:

 These observations are important as they provide researchers with the length of ice duration (if any) or the associated length of the ice-free season of a waterbody.
 For example, sometimes ice will entirely cover waterbodies but then warm weather will cause the ice to partially or totally melt.
 Or if you live in South Florida, your waterbody may never ice over.
 Freezing and thawing of waterbodies may happen once, several times, or not at all.
 Likewise, sometimes ice will entirely melt in the spring, and then returning cold weather will cause the lake, bay or river to freeze partially or completely again.
 The combined information give researchers a better understanding of the process of ice formation and breakup, and whether these ice processes themselves are changing.
 This data will form the core of the IceWatch USA program.

-6. Submit your observations in the IceWatch USA database.
+6. Submit your observations on the IceWatch Observation form.